 When horses need additional calories in the diet, horse owners often feed grain.
 Grains, such as oats, maize and barley are digested in the small intestine of the horse.
 If too much grain is fed in a single meal it can result in undigested grain passing into the large intestine.
 Once in the large intestine, bacteria ferment the undigested grain potentially resulting in digestive and metabolic disorders such as colic and laminitis.
-Beet pulp avoids these potential digestive and metabolic issues as beet pulp is considered a super fibre – high calorie content and safe to feed.
-Beet pulp is ideal for horses that suffer from poor dentition due to its soft consistency once soaked, beet pulp provides horses that can’t chew hay or chaff with an adequate fibre source whilst maintaining body condition.
+Beet pulp avoids these potential digestive and metabolic issues as beet pulp is considered a super fiber – high calorie content and safe to feed.
+Beet pulp is ideal for horses that suffer from poor dentition due to its soft consistency once soaked, beet pulp provides horses that can’t chew hay or chaff with an adequate fiber source whilst maintaining body condition.

 Provides energy but low in GI

 Beet pulp is widely used in the feeding of horses around the world.
-It has been recommended as a replacement for chaff in performance horse diets to improve the quality of fibre and increasing the energy density of the daily diet.
+It has been recommended as a replacement for chaff in performance horse diets to improve the quality of fiber and increasing the energy density of the daily diet.
 It is also used as a method to assist underweight or thin horses gain additional condition without the use of grains, whilst lowering starch intake and retaining the digestible energy level.
 Accordingly it is also ideal for endurance and excitable horses, where calm conditioning is required as it provides slow release energy and helps to restore and maintain fluid balance in the body when previously soaked.
 A study showed that horses had higher muscle glycogen content and lower blood and muscle lactate content after exercise when fed beet pulp in their diets compared to oats.
 Muscle glycogen content is the main source of stored energy used for exercise in horses.
 Lactate –or lactic acid- accumulation can cause muscle fatigue which results in a decline in performance.
-Beet pulp has a lower glycaemic index compared to any type of grain, meaning it has a small effect on blood glucose levels.
-A low glycaemic index feed may have a positive influence on behaviour (less fizz) along with helping to control nutrition levels in horses susceptible to metabolic related disorders such as laminitis, insulin resistance, cushings, grain intolerance, Equine Metabolic Syndrome, PSSM and tying-up.
+Beet pulp has a lower glycemic index compared to any type of grain, meaning it has a small effect on blood glucose levels.
+A low glycemic index feed may have a positive influence on behavior (less fizz) along with helping to control nutrition levels in horses susceptible to metabolic related disorders such as laminitis, insulin resistance, cushings, grain intolerance, Equine Metabolic Syndrome, PSSM and tying-up.